-- Coffee & Tea – Personal lover of coffee so a very important item on my shopping list.
+- Coffee & Tea – Personal lover of coffee so an essential item on my shopping list.

-One of the biggest things I try to do when I shop on the paleo diet is try to buy most ingredients that are in season.
-However, in a lot of places this is not the possible so try and get your favourite ingredients that are reasonably fresh.
+One of the biggest things I try to do when I shop on the Paleo diet is trying to buy most ingredients that are in season.
+However, in a lot of places, this is not possible to try and get your favorite ingredients that are reasonably fresh.

-Typically, with the fresh ingredients I try to only buy for what I plan/feel like eating for the next couple of days.
-This means I will need to do multiple shops a week but is well worth it as I always have amazing fresh ingredients in the fridge.
+Typically, with the fresh ingredients, I try only to buy what I plan/feel like eating for the next couple of days.
+This need for fresh ingredients means I will need to do multiple shops a week but is well worth it as I always have amazing fresh ingredients in the fridge.